Is nitrate free bacon actually better for you?

 • A family history of colorectal cancer, heart attack, or stroke at younger ages

-None of these signs prove that bacon is the cause, but they are clues that it is time to zoom out and review how often foods like bacon, sausage, and deli meats show up in your week.
+None of these signals prove that bacon is the cause, but they are clues that it is time to zoom out and review how often foods like bacon, sausage, and deli meats show up in your week.

 What to do about it